xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 If the option `--javascript.v8-contexts` is not specified, the number of V8 contexts created at startup will remain equal to the number of server threads.
-Thus no change in configuration is required to keep the same behavior as in previous ArangoDB versions.
+Thus no change in configuration is required to keep the same behavior as in previous AvocadoDB versions.

-The command-line option `--log.use-local-time` was added to print dates and times in ArangoDB's log in the server-local timezone instead of UTC.
+The command-line option `--log.use-local-time` was added to print dates and times in AvocadoDB's log in the server-local timezone instead of UTC.
 If it is not set, the timezone will default to UTC.

-The option `--backslash-escape` has been added to arangoimp.
+The option `--backslash-escape` has been added to avocadoimp.
 Specifying this option will use the backslash as the escape character for literal quotes when parsing CSV files.
 The escape character for literal quotes is still the double quote character.